 Nittany Lions drop second overtime contest of the season

 Trio of Nittany Lions to be Inducted into U.S. Field Hockey Hall of Fame as Part of 1984 Olympic Team June 28

 Charlene Morett, Chris Larson and Brenda Stauffer were members of the bronze medal-winning team

 Field hockey takes on Syracuse in the 2012 NCAA Tournament.

-Both a USFHA and NFHCA Hall of Fame inductee, Charlene Morett-Curtiss ranks as the longest tenured coach in the Big Ten and the sixth-longest tenure at a single school in Division I field hockey history with 28 seasons completed as head coach of the Penn State field hockey program.
+Both a USFHA and NFHCA Hall of Fame inductee, as well as being inducted into the Pennsylvania Sports Hall of Fame, Charlene Morett-Curtiss ranks as the longest-tenured coach in the Big Ten and the sixth-longest tenure at a single school in Division I field hockey history with 30 seasons completed as head coach of the Penn State field hockey program.
 Morett-Curtiss boasts a remarkable resume covering her time both as the leader of the Nittany Lions.
-Over the last seven years, Morett-Curtiss has led the Nittany Lions to three Big Ten regular season titles, two Big Ten Tournament championships and six NCAA Tournament appearances.
+Over the last eight years, Morett-Curtiss has led the Nittany Lions to three Big Ten regular-season titles, three Big Ten Tournament championships and seven NCAA Tournament appearances.

 She also ranks as one of the top players in program history, as she was a three-time first-team All-American and an Olympic medalist.